wandb/docs/content/guides/core/artifacts/track-external-files.md

 ### Filesystem References

 Another common pattern for fast access to datasets is to expose an NFS mount point to a remote filesystem on all machines running training jobs.
 This can be an even simpler solution than a cloud storage bucket because from the perspective of the training script, the files look just like they are sitting on your local filesystem.
-Luckily, that ease of use extends into using Artifacts to track references to file systems — mounted or otherwise.
+Luckily, that ease of use extends into using Artifacts to track references to file systems, whether they are mounted or not.

 Assume we have a filesystem mounted at `/mount` with the following structure: